Two People Looking at Real Estate Model and Calculator

 Why invest in private markets?

-The main benefits of investing in private markets are higher potential returns and diversification outside of public markets.
+There are two main benefits of investing in private markets: higher potential returns and diversification outside of public markets.

 1. Higher potential returns